nestorjgc/PingPongScore/README.md

-# Cubito
+# Ping Pong Score

 ## Introduction

-Very simple program to play.
-The cube moves forward and the player must avoid obstacles in order to win the game.
-The game is made with 3 levels that users can play.
+This program was made to keep track of a Ping Pong match for 2 players.

 ## Technologies Used
+- JavaScript
+- Bulma
-- C#
+- CSS
-- Unity
+- HTML

-## Live Demo:

 ## Features:
-  - User can enjoy 3 levels.
-  - After the 1st level it gets really difficult.
-  - 3rd level is almost impossible.
+  - Users can choose how many point to win the game.
+  - After the goal is reached, users can loop the game and start over.
+  - If P1 or P2 wins, score will be green.
+For the player that loses, it will display red.

 ## Preview
 ![Alt Text](https://github.com/nestorjgc/PingPongScore/blob/main/imgs/gif.gif)